Justin Briner

 Justin Briner is an American voice actor.
 He has provided voices for English-language versions of anime films and television series.
 He is best known for his role as Izuku "Deku" Midoriya in My Hero Academia.

-Briner has also voiced Mikaela Hyakuya in Seraph of the End, Maki Katsuragi in Stars Align, Qwenthur Barbotage in Heavy Object, Alfonso San Valiante in Garo: The Animation, Luck Voltia in Black Clover, Kensuke Hanasaki in Trickster, Ichi in the game Cibele, Shō Kusakabe from Fire Force, Hanako/Amane Yugi from Toilet-Bound Hanako-kun and Kiyotaka Ayanokoji from Classroom of the Elite.
+Briner has also voiced Mikaela Hyakuya in Seraph of the End, Maki Katsuragi in Stars Align, Qwenthur Barbotage in Heavy Object, Alfonso San Valiante in Garo: The Animation, Luck Voltia in Black Clover, Kensuke Hanasaki in Trickster, Ichi in the game Cibele, Shō Kusakabe from Fire Force, Hanako/Amane Yugi from Toilet-Bound Hanako-kun.

 Biography

 Justin Briner was born and raised in Maryland.
 He has a younger sister, Hayley Briner.
 He attended the University of North Texas and studied theater prior to finding voice acting work.
 In 2015, he starred as the voice of Mikaela Hyakuya, one of the two main teenage orphans who turns into a vampire in the anime series Seraph of the End, which was released through Funimation's broadcast dub service.
 He voiced Elam, a boy who serves Arslan's main party member Narsus, in The Heroic Legend of Arslan.
 He voiced main protagonist Qwenthur Barbotage in the mech-themed anime show Heavy Object.
 A reviewer wrote on Anime UK News that she was impressed with the quality of the dub and that Briner and fellow voice actor Micah Solusod "have a lot to do with how instantly likably the characters come across, which helps carry the whole show".

 In video games, Briner voiced Ichi, the love interest of the main character, in Cibele, an indie video game about developing an online relationship.
 Cibele won a Nuovo Award at 2016 Independent Games Festival, and made Briner's name known in mainstream news.

 In My Hero Academia, Briner voiced the lead character Izuku Midoriya, a middle school student who was not born with superhero powers but lives in a superhero-based world, and is recruited to enroll in a school for superheroes.
 Alex Osborn of IGN described his performance as excellent and standout, while Tom Speelman of Polygon noted that he and his Japanese counterpart "nail the optimistic nerdiness and heroic attitude" with Briner "channeling a bit of Morty Smith for good measure".
 The series has run for eight seasons, with Briner and fellow voice actor Christopher Sabat doing panels and interviews at anime conventions including Anime Expo and San Diego Comic-Con regarding their work on the show.